Princes Risborough: Risborough under the Black Prince

 King Edward III granted the Manor of Risborough in 1344 to his eldest son, Edward Prince of Wales, known posthumously as the Black Prince.
 He was 14 years of age and he held the manor for 32 years until his death in 1376.
 Edward III did not die until 1377 and the Prince never became king.
-It was during this period that the manor became known as Princes Risborough.
+It was after the Black Prince's death that the market town became known as Prince Risberge later Princes Risborough.

-At the time when the Prince became lord of the manor of Risborough there was a manor house and hall on the west side of the church (where there is now a car park), which old sources describe as his "palace".
+At the time when the Prince became lord of the manor of Risborough, there was a manor house and hall on the west side of the church (where there is now a car park), which old sources describe as his "palace".
+To some extent, the manor was laid out on much the same lines as other manor houses (also called "palaces" at the time) like Much Hadham Palace in Hertfordshire and Woking Palace in Surrey and possibly the manor at Watlington which also belonged to the Black Prince.
 The manor house and grounds may have been extensive but it was hardly palatial and might be better described as a hunting lodge.
 The Prince seems never to have spent an extended period of time there.
 The nearest place where he lived for any length of time was Berkhamsted Castle, where he stayed after his marriage to Joan Countess of Kent from November 1361 to January 1362 and occasionally at other times.

 By the 14th century, the Manor was known for its Royal stud for breeding horses and hunting.
 The main purpose of the Prince's visits to Risborough is likely to have been to visit the stud and inspect and/or select stallions with such resounding names as Grisel, Tankarvill, Morel de Salesbirs.

 Much of his adult life was spent on campaign in France, where he won the great victory of Poitiers in 1356.
-In July 1362 his father (Edward III) made him Prince of Aquitaine and he remained in that province until he returned to England in 1371, probably already a sick man.
+In July 1362, his father (Edward III) made him Prince of Aquitaine and he remained in that province until he returned to England in 1371, probably already a sick man.
 In 1346, when the Prince (aged 16) was about to leave with his father for his first campaign in France, which culminated in the battle of Crecy, a Council was set up to manage on his behalf his various manors and lordships throughout the country.
-The transactions of this Council were recorded and have been printed and published by the Public Record Office.
+The transactions of this council were recorded and have been printed and published by the Public Record Office.
 Many decisions affecting Risborough were made by this Council rather than by the Prince himself.
 They give us some insight into life at Risborough in the 14th century.